bogaudio/BogaudioModules/README.md

 Several of the settings can take fairly extreme values (e.g. OUT GAIN); this allows the module to be used as a distortion effect.

+#### CLPR

+CLPR is a compact (6HP) [clipper](https://en.wikipedia.org/wiki/Clipping_%28audio%29).
+Its controls behave the same as the corresponding controls on PRESSOR.

+In contrast to LMTR, CLPR chops a signal at a voltage threshold corresponding to the selected amplitude; this distorts the signal.

 #### LMTR

-LMTR is a compact (6HP) hard [limiter](https://en.wikipedia.org/wiki/Dynamic_range_compression) or clipper.
+LMTR is a compact (6HP) [limiter](https://en.wikipedia.org/wiki/Dynamic_range_compression).
 Its controls behave the same as the corresponding controls on PRESSOR.

+In contrast to CLPR, LMTR does not distort the signal (or not much); it just reduces the amplitude of the signal to keep it below the threshold.

 #### NSGT